TAIsRich/chuwa0116/ShortQuestions/hw8.md

 6. What is the application.properties? do you know application.yml?
     * application. properties file is used to write the application-related property into that file.
     * application.yml is also a files to write application-related property, but in YAML.

 7. Create a Project,name it with mongo-blog, write a POST API for mongo-blog,change database to MongoDB;
    1. https://www.mongodb.com/compatibility/spring-boot
-      Code can be found in MavenProject/mongo-blog.

 8. In your redbook application,write the code for RUD APIs.
    1. https://github.com/TAIsRich/springboot-redbook.git 1.
 Branch:02_post_RUD
    2. you need to call the new APIS in your postman.
    3. you need to type it line by line and try your best to understand it.
-   Code can be found in MavenProject/redbook.